maddenc33/PyBer_Analysis/README.md

 ## Project Overview

-I will be analyzing two datasets containing four months of rideshare data from PyBer, a Pyhon-based ride-sharing app company .The following is a list of steps and deliverables for the project:
+I will be analyzing two datasets containing four months of rideshare data from PyBer, a Pyhon-based ride-sharing app company.
+The following is a list of steps and deliverables for the project:

 - Import the data into a Pandas DataFrame.
 - Merge the DataFrames.